Toxicology - Plant Protection Products

 Considerations regarding PPE for amateur products

-In addition, authorisation will not normally be granted for amateur products for which the risk assessment demonstrates that the use of personal protective equipment (PPE) is required to ensure safe use.
-Amateur products may be authorised where there are standard recommendations for PPE in accordance with Regulation (EC) 1272/2008, but PPE was not a requirement to ensure safe use in the risk assessment.
+Authorisation will not normally be granted for amateur products where the risk assessment determines that the use of personal protective equipment (PPE) is required for safe use.
+Amateur products may be authorised where there are standard recommendations for PPE in accordance with Regulation (EC) 1272/2008, but PPE was not a requirement for an acceptable risk assessment.

 Combined Toxicity for products with multiple active substances

-Where two or more active ingredients (including safeners) are present in a formulated product, consideration should be given to the potential for combined toxicity.
+Where two or more active substances (including safeners, agonists and synergists) are present in a formulated product, consideration should be given to the potential for combined toxicity.
 Combined toxicity should be considered for all areas of the risk assessment, including dietary and non-dietary elements.

-CRD has produced a Combined Toxicity Guidance Document, which provides further information and worked examples.
+CRD has produced a Combined Toxicity Guidance Document, which provides further information.

-An EU-wide approach to combined toxicity of pesticides is currently being developed.
-The Scientific Report of EFSA – 'International Frameworks Dealing with Human Risk Assessment of Combined Exposure to Multiple Chemicals' (2013) provides further information and is available via the EFSA Publications Website.
+The Scientific Report of EFSA – 'International Frameworks Dealing with Human Risk Assessment of Combined Exposure to Multiple Chemicals' (2013) provides further information.

-Before conducting in vivo tests on formulated products, consideration should be given to use of the classification-by-calculation approach of the CLP.
-Where it is necessary to perform toxicological studies, they should be conducted according to the appropriate and current OECD test guidelines or EU test methods and in accordance with GLP (Good Laboratory Practice).
+All toxicological studies should be conducted according to the appropriate and current OECD test guidelines and in accordance with GLP (Good Laboratory Practice).

-The Regulation states that dossiers submitted for the approval of active substances and authorisation of plant protection products should include 'for each test or study involving vertebrate animals, a justification of the steps taken to avoid animal testing and duplication of tests and studies on vertebrate animals' (Article 8(1)(d) and Article 33(3)(c) respectively).
+In accordance with the Regulation, dossiers submitted for the approval of active substances and authorisation of PPPs should include 'for each test or study involving vertebrate animals, a justification of the steps taken to avoid animal testing and duplication of tests and studies on vertebrate animals' (Article 8(1)(d) and Article 33(3)(c) respectively).

 More detailed information on submitting vertebrate studies is given in the pesticides Applicant Guide: Vertebrate Testing Requirements.

-The determination of appropriate values for the absorption of pesticide active substances in a product is a critical part of the non-dietary risk assessment for plant protection products.
+The determination of appropriate values for the dermal absorption of pesticide active substances from a formulated product is a critical part of the non-dietary risk assessment of PPPs.

-Dermal absorption values should be determined in accordance with the current EFSA guidance on dermal absorption (2012), which is publically available on the EFSA Publications Website.
+Dermal absorption values should be determined in accordance with the current EFSA guidance on dermal absorption (2017).

-HSE's Chemicals Regulation Division (CRD) frequently requests further information from applicants, or make amendments to proposed dermal absorption values, when evaluating plant protection products.
+HSE frequently requests further information from applicants, or make amendments to proposed dermal absorption values, when evaluating PPPs.
 Issues which commonly arise are: